henrikenquist/aces-up/README.md

 - present game output graphically (e.g. display card images when playing a game)
 - re-play a previous won game at "human speed"
 - let the user set the default strategy and other settings (stored in db, text file, or cookie)
-- actually let the user play the game manually (I guess some of you just wanted that)
 - ... see you in CS50W  *wink wink*

+Actually let the user play the game manually?
+I guess some of you just wanted that.

+There are **so** many implementations out on the interweb that I can't be bothered making yet another one.

+I made something else instead.
+It was fun!

 ---

 # License